FIRE

 You can deduct health insurance for your whole family.
 As well as a home office, phone, and internet.

-But the only game changer for us is retirement contributions.
-However, those are also capped.
+The only game changer for us is retirement contributions, which are also capped.
 You can only contribute 20% of your profit plus the standard 401K limit.

 Let’s say you gross $80K a year in your business.
 And you have $10K in expenses.
 This makes your net earnings $70K.